zwang154/lys_instr/docs_src/source/index.rst

 - Modular and extensible: easy to reconfigure measurement workflows directly in the GUI

-- Seamless integration with data analysis tools: *lys* (https://github.com/lys-devel/lys)
+- Seamless integration with `lys <https://github.com/lys-devel/lys>`_ for analysis and visualization

-We recommend following the :doc:`Getting Started </tutorial>` guide to become familiar with this package and referring to the examples there for various use cases.
+Start with the :doc:`Tutorial </tutorial>` guide for a short walkthrough and practical examples that demonstrate common use cases.

 .. toctree::